vaizard/mage-matrix-stack/README.md

 - postgres (storage for matrix-synapse)
 - nginx (serving riot-web, listening on port 80)

-and expects a proxy/loadbalancer sitting infront of it (this is provided by the container below)
+Mage-matrix-stack expects a proxy/loadbalancer sitting infront and terminating ssl connections.
+Mage-matrix-stack requires at least 2 GB RAM on install time, due to crazy RAM usage of npm.

+NOTE: To run matrix-stack in production, you should use two containers (matrix, proxy).
+Forcing the matrix-stack onto a single machine / into a single container is possible but not recommended.

+## Matrix container

 ## Proxy container
 An nginx proxy/loadbalancer container (sporting mage.nginx-proxy and mage.letsencrypt roles) consisting of